The Last Night

 Ahndrew searched the house looking for anything to hit it with.
 First it was a kitchen chair until it broke apart to splinters in his hands and then another until both were in piles on the floor.
 He grabbed a fire poker from the living room’s fireplace and bent it into knots from the repeated abuse.
 Ahndrew continued to destroy the house looking for anything to break it.

-He and Anne pushed on it to tip it over.
+He and Anna pushed on it to tip it over.
 He rammed it again and again, war cries from him with every hit.
 Still the obelisk stood proud.

 “Let me grab an axe,” he said, then darted outside to the nearby shed.